 Home Stability Support

-Establish Home Stability Support (HSS)- a new statewide rent supplement for families and individuals who are eligible for public assistance benefits and who are facing eviction, homelessness, or loss of housing due to domestic violence or hazardous living conditions.
+Establish Home Stability Support (HSS), a proposed statewide rent supplement for families and individuals, who are eligible for public assistance benefits, and, who are facing eviction, homelessness, or loss of housing due to domestic violence or hazardous living conditions.
 The rent supplements will be a bridge between the current shelter allowance and 85% of the fair market rent determined by HUD.
 Local districts will have the option to further raise the supplement up to 100% of the fair market rent at local expense.
 Savings will be achieved in emergency shelter costs across New York State.